KeyboardKit/KeyboardKit/README.md

 This gives your controller access to new lifecycle functions, observable state, services, and much more.

 KeyboardKit will by default use a standard ``SystemKeyboard``.
-If you just want to use this standard view, you don’t have to do anything.
+If you just want to use this standard view, you don’t have to do anything more.

-To customize the keyboard view, you can override `viewWillSetupKeyboard()` and call any of the `setup` functions with a custom view:
+To customize or replace the standard view, you can override `viewWillSetupKeyboard()` and call any of the `setup` functions with a custom view:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {